Paraross/CPLab5/README.md

 This repository contains both the tasks and their solutions.
 The version given to students will *obviously* not contain the solutions.

+Some things may still be WIP, but they will be finish in due time.

 ## Instructions

 1. Get the files.